mbayajames/assignment-management-system/README.md

-BACKEND ASSIGNMENT-MANAGEMENT-SYSTEM

-Assignment System API (MongoDB)
+Assignment Management System Backend (MongoDB)
-A RESTful API for an assignment management system, built with Node.js, Express, MongoDB, and Mongoose.
+Backend for the Assignment Management System, built with Node.js, Express, and MongoDB, located in the backends directory of the assignment-management-system project.
 Prerequisites

 Node.js (>= 14.x)